jpuritz/BIO_594_2019/Final_Assignment/Matias_Final_Project/Orbicella_Files/Orbicella_Project.md

     After filtering, kept 5030 out of a possible 5092 Sites Run Time = 2.00 seconds

-We are goint to use PCAadapat to detect outlier loci
+We are going to use PCAadapat to detect outlier loci
 ----------------------------------------------------

 We first load the library pcadapt on r (<https://cran.r-project.org/web/packages/pcadapt/vignettes/pcadapt.html>)